Services

 • Formal Documents.
 Typically written with Microsoft Word, these include: the solution architecture, high-level and low-level designs, test plans & reports and implementation notes.

 • Spreadsheets and Databases.
 Used to support solution costing, Bill of Materials, IP address templates, requirements tracking and project progress.
-Typically using Microsoft Excel or SaaS tools such as Smartsheet for data analysis and Access, PostgreSQL and MySQL for network analytics.
+Typically using Microsoft Excel or SaaS tools such as Smartsheet for data analysis, and Access, PostgreSQL and MySQL for network analytics.

 • Presentation Slides.
 Typically created using Microsoft Powerpoint, these support the verbal discussion of a network solution both as part of the development and for training.